 We face an inherent business risk of liability claims in the event that the use or misuse of our compounds results in personal injury or death.
 We have not experienced any clinical trial liability claims to date, but we may experience these claims in the future.
-After commercial introduction of our products we may experience losses due to product liability claims.
+After commercial introduction of our products, we may experience losses due to product liability claims.
 We currently maintain clinical trial liability insurance coverage in the amount of \$1.0 million per occurrence and \$2.0 million in the aggregate, with an additional \$5.0 million potentially available under our umbrella policy.
 The insurance policy may not be sufficient to cover claims that may be made against us.
 Clinical trial liability insurance may not be available in the future on acceptable terms, if at all.
 Any claims against us, regardless of their merit, could materially and adversely affect our financial condition, because litigation related to these claims would strain our financial resources in addition to consuming the time and attention of our management.

-If our computer systems fail, our business will suffer harm
+If our computer systems fail, our business will suffer

-Our drug development activities depend on the security, integrity and performance of the computer systems supporting them, and the failure of our computer systems would delay or stop our drug development efforts.
-We currently store most of our pre-clinical and clinical data at our facility.
-Duplicate copies of some data are stored off-site, but we could lose important data if our systems are impaired.
+Our drug development activities depend on the security, integrity and performance of the computer systems supporting them, and the failure of our computer systems could delay our drug development efforts.
+We currently store most of our preclinical and clinical data at our facility.
+Duplicate copies of all critical data are stored off-site in a bank vault.
 Any significant degradation or failure of our computer systems could cause us to inaccurately calculate or lose our data.
 Loss of data could result in significant delays in our drug development process and any system failure could harm our business and operations.
-We are in the process of upgrading our computer network and systems company-wide.
+We are continually evaluating our computer network and systems and making changes and upgrades as considered necessary.
 Software we have installed is designed to automatically archive critical scientific raw data.
 We have installed additional hardware and software to protect our systems from outside intrusion.